How to Do Laundry in an RV Without Washer & Dryer Hookups

 Installing Washer & Dryer Hookups Inside Your RV

-Here's a video showing how one couple modified a cabinet in their fifth wheel to add a Splendide Washer/Dryer combo unit, one of the most popular washer/dryer models used in RV's.
-On a personal note, this is one of the first renovated RV's I ever saw someone living full time in that inspired me to try full time RV life myself!
+Here’s a video showing how one couple modified a cabinet in their fifth wheel to add a Splendide Washer/Dryer combo unit.
+This is one of the most popular washer/dryer models used in RVs.
+(On a personal note, this is one of the first renovated RVs I ever saw!
+It inspired me to try full-time RV life myself!)

 A few clever RV owners who didn't have space inside their RV for adding a washer or dryer found space on the outside of their RV.